 In mines, compressed air is used to clean equipment and remove debris.
-In order to avoid the air hoses to accidentally detach and cause the hoses to whip, operators have installed safety chains between the hose and the fitting.
-Unfortunately, this solution doesn't prevent injuries caused by a sectioned hose.
-Since workers are an invaluable resource in the mining industry and ensuring their safety is the #1 rule, a different method of prevention should be used.
+In order to prevent air hoses from disconecting accidentally and causing hose whips, operators have installed safety chains between the hose and the fitting.
+Unfortunately, this solution does not prevent injuries caused by a sectioned hose.
+Since workers are an invaluable resource in the mining industry and ensuring their safety is the #1 priority, a different method of prevention should be used.

-Installing a Topring HOSEGUARD safety valve on each hose helps prevent them from causing hose whips.
-This safety valve cut downstream pressure as soon as the system experiences a pressure drop due to hose disconnection or rupture.
-It is a prevention device that is very effective, in addition to requiring no maintenance.
+Installing a Topring HOSEGUARD safety valve on each hose helps prevent hose whips.
+This safety valve cuts downstream pressure as soon as the system experiences any pressure drop due to hose disconnection or rupture.
+In addition to being highly effective, this prevention device is maintenance free.

 Employees of a confectionery manufacturer used air blow guns to dislodge starch dust from their clothing (a very fine and volatile product).
 This technique, prohibited by law, is widespread, although very dangerous.
 The particles projected into the air after blowing are generally inhaled by the employees.
 This can cause long-term respiratory complications and illnesses.

-For the sake of employee safety, the company has installed Topring pneumatic vacuum cleaner at multiple workstations in the plant.
-Designed to meet OSHA requirements, the pneumatic vacuum cleaner is equipped with an air-agitator brush that dislodges the dust before being vacuumed quickly and safely.
-In addition to ensuring the safety of users, units are powered by compressed air and not by an electric motor, which eliminates any risk of spark.
+For the sake of its employees' safety, the company has installed Topring pneumatic vacuum cleaner at multiple workstations throughout the plant.
+Designed to meet OSHA requirements, the pneumatic vacuum cleaner is equipped with an air-agitator brush that dislodges the dust before vacuuming it up quickly and safely.
+In addition to ensuring the safety of users, these units powered by compressed air, and not by an electric motor, eliminate any risk of sparks.

 As a practical joke, a user blew compressed air directly onto the skin of his coworker.
 The victim suffered serious injuries and had to be transported to the hospital.
 Many are unaware that air blowing can cause personal injuries.
 For instance, compressed air, blown into the mouth, can seriously injure the lungs, stomach, intestines or other internal organs.
 Powerful enough to penetrate clothing and skin, compressed air can enter within the bloodstream and cause a stroke.